wazuh/wazuh-documentation/source/pci-dss/log-analysis.rst

 - **Requirement 10 - Log and Monitor All Access to System Components and Cardholder Data**: This control requires that user activities, including those by employees, contractors, consultants, internal and external vendors, and other third parties are logged and monitored, and the log data stored for a specified period of time.

    To achieve this, the Wazuh agent can collect logs from the endpoints it is deployed on.
 Logs can also be collected via Syslog for network and other syslog enabled devices.
 Wazuh can also hold logs of events that do not generate an alert using the archive feature and the indexer long term storage.
-More information on configuring log collection can be found in the documentation :doc:`here </user-manual/capabilities/log-data-collection/index>`.
+For more information on configuring log collection, see the :doc:`Log data collection section </user-manual/capabilities/log-data-collection/index>`.

 Use cases